BarunKGP/genrelessrecs/docs/index.md

   - Can be correlated with data from MSD using mapping of song IDs

 ## Methods
-Here are of the methods we are considering:
+Here are the methods we are considering:
 - Supervised Learning: Genre Classification [[7]](#references)
   - K-Nearest Neighbors
   - Support Vector Machines